GSDigger01/GSDigger01/README.md

 ## 🧭 About Me

-I'm a **certified Power BI Data Analyst** passionate about transforming data into actionable insights.
+I'm a **certified Microsoft and databricks data analyst** passionate about transforming data into actionable insights.
 I combine **data quality engineering, BI design, and analytics storytelling** to empower marketing, sales, and product teams with reliable decision tools.

 Currently based in **Paris 🇫🇷**, I build **scalable data solutions** — from **ETL pipelines to dynamic dashboards** — with a balance of **technical precision** and **business acumen**.